Sviatoshynsky Forest Park

 Sviatoshynsky Forest Park is a forest park located in the region of Kyiv Polissya on the sandy terrace of the Irpin River in Ukraine.
 It has the status of a park-monument of landscape art.

+Including in the Holosiivskyi National Park

+According to the Decree of the President of Ukraine No. 446/2014 dated May 1, 2014, the territory of Sviatoshynsky Forest Park was included in the boundaries of Holosiivskyi National Park without being seized from the land user: Sviatoshynsky Forest Park.

+Incident

+On August 3, 2021, Vitaly Shishov, a well-known public figure in Belarus and Ukraine, was found hanged in a forest park.